 Store your homemade pumpkin simple syrup in an airtight container in your fridge for up to two weeks.
 I like to use sealed glass bottle when making my own simple syrups.
 However, you can use an upcycled glass jar or a mason jar for storage too!

-Ways to Use Pumpkin Spice Syrup
+Ways to Use Pumpkin Spice Latte Syrup

 There are tons of ways to use pumpkin spice sauce!
 Here are a few fun suggestions: